Which of the following best describes the main characteristic of ... | Study Prep in Pearson+

 Understand the concept of a single-step income statement: A single-step income statement is a simplified format that groups all revenues together and all expenses together, without separating operating and non-operating activities.

-Identify the calculation process: To determine net income, subtract total expenses from total revenues.
-This straightforward approach avoids categorizing expenses by function or reporting income tax expense separately.
+Compare the options provided: Evaluate each option to determine which one aligns with the definition of a single-step income statement.

-Compare with other formats: Note that multi-step income statements provide more detailed information, such as separating operating and non-operating activities, showing gross profit, and listing expenses by function.
-The single-step format is simpler and less detailed.
+Eliminate incorrect options: For example, options mentioning income tax expense before operating income or separating operating and non-operating activities are characteristics of a multi-step income statement, not a single-step income statement.

-Conclude the main characteristic: The single-step income statement is characterized by grouping all revenues together and all expenses together, then subtracting total expenses from total revenues to calculate net income.
+Select the correct answer: The correct description is the one that states the single-step income statement groups all revenues together and all expenses together, then subtracts total expenses from total revenues to determine net income.

 Watch next